 In Canada, the Ethicon Physiomesh™ Flexible Composite Mesh litigation constitutes a class action.
+In Canada there was a mesh recall for Physiomesh.
 Many Canadian victims may be unaware of their potential right to utilize the Federal Courts in the United States to pursue justice and accountability as a result of defective hernia mesh.
 Can Canadian Ethicon Physiomesh hernia mesh victims file a hernia mesh lawsuit in the United States of America (USA)?
 Certain Canadian citizens, who are victims, may be able to file a mesh lawsuit in the United States.

 Hernia mesh lawsuit attorneys

 We are not attorneys in Canada.
 We do not represent any clients in the Canada Physiomesh class action.
 If you need legal advice concerning the law in Canada related to the Canadian Physiomesh class actions or Canada hernia mesh lawsuits or the Ethicon Physiomesh Class Action, contact a Canada hernia mesh lawyer.